 In this article, we will explore the concept of fandom gatekeeping and its consequences, shedding light on how it affects individuals' experiences within a particular fan community.
 Fandom gatekeeping refers to the act of excluding or dismissing individuals who are seen as not meeting certain criteria or standards of being a "real" fan.

 Fandom communities can be found in various domains such as sports, music, movies, TV shows, and even video games.
+These communities provide a space for like-minded individuals to share their passion and enthusiasm for a particular interest.

 One of the main ramifications of fandom gatekeeping is the exclusion and alienation of individuals who are deemed not "real" fans.
 This exclusion often leads to feelings of isolation and discouragement, leaving individuals hesitant to participate or express their opinions within the community.
+In some instances, people may even abandon their interest altogether as a result of feeling inadequate or unwelcome.

 Furthermore, fandom gatekeeping can perpetuate gender, racial, and cultural biases within fan communities.
 Certain groups may be labeled as "fake" fans based on their gender, race, or cultural background, reinforcing stereotypes and hierarchies.
+This not only limits the diversity within fandom communities but also perpetuates harmful notions that only certain individuals can truly appreciate and engage with certain interests.

 The article is not finished.
 Click on the next page to continue.